-Among the reasons invoked for obtaining a residence permit, more than 30,000 invoked a so-called "humanitarian" reason.
+Among the reasons invoked for obtaining a residence permit, nearly 40,000 mentionned humanitarian reason in 2021.
 This category includes what institutions call refugees, i.e. any person who has fled their country because of a fear of persecution or conflict requiring international protection.
 In 2015, Europe welcomed refugees fleeing the war in Syria.
 Unlike for its neighbours, few refugees arrived in France.
 That same year, 20,000 refugees were granted asylum, less than one per commune.

 France divided on the migration issueWhat has been called "the migrant crisis" in France has aroused strong emotions among the French population.
 The subject divided citizens, with more than 80 percent of the French saying that it could not be discussed peacefully.
 Although the majority of the French consider their country having a responsibility to welcome migrants, they are a minority in thinking that France has the economic capacity to receive them.
 On the other hand, more people than ever think that foreigners living in France should have the right to vote in all local elections.